ToolShedTested

 Right-Angle Drill Compact Size for Tight Access

 Standard drills are built for open-air work.
 Their front-to-back length -- typically 8 to 10 inches -- makes them physically impossible to operate between framing members spaced 14.5 inches apart (the actual inside dimension of 16-inch on-center framing).
 A right-angle drill has a 90-degree head that lets the drill body extend parallel to the surface you're drilling through, fitting easily between joists and studs.
-The Milwaukee M12 FUEL right-angle drill's head is under 3 inches wide -- it fits between joists, inside cabinet bases, and in undersink spaces where a standard drill cannot operate at all.
-For chuck size, 3/8 inch is the correct choice for plumbing work.
-The bits and hole saws used for running pipe -- 1-inch and 1-1/4-inch hole saws for PEX, 1-3/8-inch for copper supply lines -- all run on 3/8-inch shanks.
-A 1/2-inch chuck right-angle drill exists but adds weight and bulk you don't need for this application.
+The Milwaukee M12 2415-20 right-angle drill/driver has a 3-3/4-inch head and 3/8-inch chuck, so it fits between joists, inside cabinet bases, and in undersink spaces where a standard drill cannot operate at all.
+It is the compact-access pick for small-diameter drilling and fastening; for large self-feed bits or heavy hole saws, step up to a higher-torque right-angle drill.

 PEX Connection System Selection